yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/Getting_Started_with_PSSP.rst

 | Beginning with Linux Processor SDK v2.0.2.11 the remoteproc and rpmsg
   modules are enabled by default and included out of the box in the Linux Processor SDK.
 Therefore, you do not need to make any menuconfig changes in order to load firmwares in the PRU cores.
-If you are using an older Linux Processor SDK please see the archive links at the bottom of this page.

 .. rubric:: How to Begin Programming
    :name: how-to-begin-programming